watarukumagai-git/opt/peer_review/no3/review_comment.md

 - I guess the parameters is determined by [27], but I cannot understand which symbols are; e.g., actual and observed make-span are written in Eq.7.

 ## major reason7 (Chapter 4)
 Another reason I do not think the reader cannot understand the usability is the comparison in Chapter 4.
+Example are listed below:
 - As major reason 1 pointed out, the proposed algorithm should be compared to a MILP solver[29].
 - There are many meta-heuristic algorithms including the hybridized algorithm of PSO and Whale Optimization[30].
 The proposed algorithm should be also compared to simple PSO and Whale Optimization because it consists of them.
 - Moreover, metaheuristic algorithm has adjustable hyperparameters but they must be determined by user.
 CMA-ES[35,36] and SHADE[37,38] have the function of adaptive and automatic adjusting its own hyperparameters.
 They known as novel algorithm and far superior to many algorithms in many benchmark problems or black-box functions.
 The fact is shown as several papers or the competition Black-Box Optimization Benchmarking held at top international conferences IEEE CEC and ACM GECCO[39].
 If the authors think a difficulty to solve the scheduling problem, CMA-ES / SHADE based algorithms are also expected to show higher performance than the proposed algorithm in this case.

-CMA-ESなどの有名なアルゴリズムと比較していない。協調スケジューリング問題は汎用ソルバで解ける。そのため協調スケジューリングの先行研究だけでなく、一般のメタヒューリスティクスと比較すべきだが、全くされておらず、その有用性が判断できない。

 ## major reason8 (Fig.7)
 Fig.7 shows both of departure and transportation time in the results of each methods using 3D graph.
 However, the most of HPWL-IME’s bar is hidden by the others.
 The results should be shown as normal 2D-line plot which has the horizontal axis "departure time" and the vertical axis is "transportation time " (or velocity?) with different color’s line and marker corresponding methods.